keptn/keptn.github.io/content/docs/0.13.x/operate/user_management/oauth_secrets/index.md

 weight: 30
 ---

-In this section, the management of the session and database encryption secret of the Keptn Bridge is explained.
+In this section, the management of the session and database encryption secrets of the Keptn Bridge is explained.

 - `session secret`: This secret is used to hash the session of the user.
 - `database encryption secret`: This secret is used to encrypt the session in the database.